 If the UPDATE statement does not have a WHERE clause, all rows in the table are modified by the UPDATE.
-Otherwise, the UPDATE affects only those rows for which the result of evaluating the WHERE clause expression as a boolean expression is true.
+Otherwise, the UPDATE affects only those rows for which the WHERE clause boolean expression is true.
 It is not an error if the WHERE clause does not evaluate to true for any row in the table - this just means that the UPDATE statement affects zero rows.

-The optional conflict-clause allows the user to nominate a specific constraint conflict resolution algorithm to use during this one UPDATE command.
+The optional "OR action" conflict clause that follows the UPDATE keyword allows the user to nominate a specific constraint conflict resolution algorithm to use during this one UPDATE command.
 Refer to the section entitled ON CONFLICT for additional information.

 The following additional syntax restrictions apply to UPDATE statements that occur within the body of a CREATE TRIGGER statement.

 The table-name specified as part of an UPDATE statement within a trigger body must be unqualified.
 In other words, the schema-name. prefix on the table name of the UPDATE is not allowed within triggers.
 Unless the table to which the trigger is attached is in the TEMP database, the table being updated by the trigger program must reside in the same database as it.
 If the table to which the trigger is attached is in the TEMP database, then the unqualified name of the table being updated is resolved in the same way as it is for a top-level statement (by searching first the TEMP database, then the main database, then any other databases in the order they were attached).